a514514772/starter-academic/content/authors/admin/_index.md

   url: https://cispa.de/de

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest lies in the intersection of applications of generative models, privacy&security in deep learning.
+bio: My research interest lies in the intersection of applications of generative models and privacy&security in deep learning.

 # Interests to show in About widget
 interests: